 Which tea has the most caffeine?
-If you are a tea lover then you should know how much caffeine is in your tea.
+If you are a tea lover then you should know how much of this invigorating substance is in your drink.

-Yes, some teas contain caffeine that can also be found in coffee, guarana products, chocolate, cocoa, energy drinks and other beverages.
-Some products have it too, for relieving pain and lowering fever which are available without a prescription.
+Yes, some teas contain caffeine that can also be found in coffee, guarana products, chocolate, cocoa, energy drinks, and other beverages.
+Some products have it for relieving pain and lowering fever which are available without a prescription.

-It is important to know what kind of tea has the most caffeine because you can overdose with it and the consequences can occur.
-This time you will know everything about caffeine and which tea has the most caffeine.
-I will mention all teas that have this substance so you will be more careful.
+It is important to know what kind of tea has the most caffeine because you can overdose with it.
+I will mention the tea that has this invigorating substance so you will be more careful with consumption.

 Each real tea contains a bunch of antioxidants and tein which works similarly stimulating as caffeine.
 It is the same if we say tein in tea or caffeine in tea.
 It is the same compound.
-Nevertheless, real teas contain less caffeine than coffee.
+However, real teas contain less of it than coffee.

-Do you know that with a cup of real tea caffeine will be releasing slower than with a cup of coffee?
+Do you know that caffeine in a cup of real tea will be releasing slower than with a cup of coffee?
 This is the main difference of caffeine in real teas and coffee.
-Tannins (tannin) are responsible for slower releasement because they have inhibitory effect on digestion of caffeine.
-This is why caffeine is released in the blood stream gradually.
-It is also why caffeine effect lasts longer than with coffee.
+Tannins (tannin) are responsible for slower releasement because they have an inhibitory effect on the digestion of caffeine.
+This is why it is released in the bloodstream gradually.
+It is also why the caffeine effect lasts longer than with coffee.

 All real teas are made from the plant Camellia Sinensis that has 5-6% of caffeine.
-And what does caffeine do?
+And what does it do?

-Caffeine stimulates the functioning of the metabolism and consequently helps in weight loss and maintenance of ideal body weight.
+It stimulates the functioning of the metabolism, consequently helps in weight loss and maintenance of ideal body weight.
 Real teas have different amount of caffeine.

 Black tea has the most caffeine among real teas.
-It originates from China where it was invented as a way to preserve the freshness of the tea because it was exported to other countries.
+It originates from China where it was invented as a way to preserve its freshness because it was exported to other countries.

-First they wither freshly picked tea leaves so they lose third of water.
-Then they bended the soft flexible tea leaves which causes cracking of the cells and the release of enzymes.
+First, they wither freshly picked tea leaves so they lose a third of water.
+Then they bent the soft flexible leaves which cause cracking of the cells and the release of enzymes.
 Thus fermentation process is enabled.
 It is crucial for the quality of black tea.

-Intensive fermentation processes begins at 40° C and high relative humidity, and lasts for several hours.
+Intensive fermentation processes begin at 40° C and high relative humidity and last for several hours.
 In such a process leaves of black tea remain darker than other types of tea.

-There is less caffeine in black tea as in coffee.
-A cup of black tea has from 23-110 mg of caffeine.
-It is a real tea with the most caffeine.
-A cup of black tea will help you stimulate blood flow to the brain but it won’t affect your heart like coffee.
+There is less caffeine in black tea than in coffee.
+A cup of black tea has from 23-110 mg of the substance.
+It will help you stimulate blood flow to the brain but it won’t affect your heart like coffee.
 Increased blood flow to the brain will improve your mental activity.

 What is Caffeine?

-According to the chemical structure, caffeine is an alkaloid.
-In its pure form it is a crystalline substance, without smell and with slightly bitter taste.
-Caffeine is almost not insoluble in cold water but its solubility in water increases with temperature increase.
+According to the chemical structure, it is an alkaloid.
+In its pure form it is a crystalline substance, without smell and with a slightly bitter taste.
+Caffeine is almost not insoluble in cold water but its solubility increases with temperature increase.

-We can locate it in the seeds, leaves and fruits of more than 60 different plants in various quantities.
+You can locate it in the seeds, leaves, and fruits of more than 60 different plants in various quantities.
 It is a natural pesticide that repels insects.
-Famous plants that contain caffeine are coffee tree, tea tree, cocoa tree, guarana and cola.
+Famous plants that contain it are a coffee tree, tea tree, cocoa tree, guarana, and cola.

-Those effects vary from one individual to another and depend largely on body weight, frequency of use, metabolic rate, physical activity and sensitivity to caffeine.
+Those effects vary from one individual to another and depend mostly on body weight, frequency of use, metabolic rate, physical activity and sensitivity to caffeine.

-- It activates the central and sympathetic nervous system
+- Activates the central and sympathetic nervous system

-- It encourages and accelerates the metabolism of fats, which help preserve glycogen
+- Encourages and accelerates the metabolism of fats, which help preserve glycogen

-- It raises the level of potassium in the blood
+- Raises the level of potassium in the blood

 These days we see caffeine products that are advertised as an effective help in reducing body weight.
-Studies have not confirmed the serious link between increased intake of caffeine and noticeable reduction in body weight, although there are some theories that link caffeine and weight loss.
+Studies have not confirmed the serious link between increased intake of caffeine and a noticeable reduction in body weight, although there are some theories that link it with weight loss.

-- Caffeine can depress the appetite for a short time but it isn’t confirmed that long-term use led to a significant decrease in body weight
+- Caffeine can depress the appetite for a short time but it isn’t confirmed that long-term use leads to a significant decrease in body weight.

 How Much Caffeine per Day is Enough?